“Are you sure we can’t shave your head?” -Hank McCoy, X-Men: First Class

 For example, pick up any book on reading body language.
 Somewhere in there, you will find a statement indicating that a client’s folded arms is an indication of their resistance to your ideas.

-I fold my arms all of the time.
-When I was younger, I slipped while coming down a flight of stairs, landed on my shoulder blade and separated my shoulder.
+I fold my arms all the time.
+When I was younger, I slipped while walking down a flight of stairs, landed on my shoulder blade and separated my shoulder.
 The surrounding muscles shortened during the healing process.
 I can still feel it in the winter months.
 Now, folding my arms is a very relaxing position for me.
+It relieves the strain on the surrounding muscles.

 But nobody has bothered to ask me why I cross my arms.
 And nobody asks me if I’m being resistant to their ideas when I fold my arms.
 However, I do notice a change in their approach and their demeanor.
-When I ask them about the change that I noticed, they brush it off as nonexistent or irrelevant.
+When I ask them about the change that I notice in their behavior, they brush it off as nonexistent or irrelevant.

-We’ll talk more about using questions to better understand behavior in a later post.
+We’ll talk more about using questions to better understand observable behavior in a later post.

 But first, the reason I shave my head.

-I shave my head so that the hat will fit.
+I shave my head so the hat will fit.